luiskendall/portfolio/README.md

 - **Development of automated solutions:** Development and design of advanced macros in programs such as Excel and Access using Visual Basic, optimizing internal processes, and increasing operational efficiency by 40%.
 - **Technical Support:** Provided technical assistance to end users, resolving questions and problems related to computer hardware and software applications.
 -	**Introduction to RPA:** Acquired basic knowledge of the UiPath platform, learning the basic functions of creating and executing automated processes.
+-	**Requirements gathering:** Communicated with company personnel to capture and analyze process requirements, which enabled the development team to deliver solutions that improved process efficiency by 20% and customer satisfaction by 30%

 <br/>